 A Constant Challenge

-Marc-Henry lives “between Fontamara and Martissant”.
+Marc-Henry lives between Fontamara and Martissant (two suburbs in the capital).
 With the rise of insecurity in the streets getting to the RTVC headquarter in downtown Port-au-Prince is a constant challenge for this professional.
 He explains that “for three to four years there has been no police presence” in the so-called lawless zone where he lives.

 Above all, the young journalist does not want the inhabitants of his area, let alone the gangsters, to know his profession.
 For this reason he never wears the media jersey in his neighborhood nor does he show his press identification card all the time because his primary concern remains his safety.
 “I’m not saying [the gang members] don’t know about my work; they have goons to keep them informed of everything.
 Yet, I try to expose myself as little as possible.”